andrewle256/andrewle256/README.md

-## Hi there 👋 I’m Andrew — part math nerd, part builder, all in on big ideas.
+## Hi there 👋 I’m Andrew — math nerd turned finance builder
 🎓 Studying Mathematics, Economics, and Public Law @ UofT<br/>
 ⚖️ Build with first principles, optimize with algorithms, and think in constraints<br/>
 💻 On a mission to blend AI, finance & logic into tools that actually maximize alpha<br/>